fireship-io/fireship.io/content/lessons/secure-firebase-cloud-functions/index.md

 ### Make the HTTP Call in Angular

-Naturally, we are going to make the HTTP call with Angular, but you could also do with with vanilla JS.
+Naturally, we are going to make the HTTP call with Angular, but you could also do with vanilla JS.

 If you send the request with `myUID`, assuming you send your current auth uid, you should get a 200 response back from the cloud function.
 Sending any other UID will result in a 403 unauthorized error.